estebanmunchjones2019/academind-next.js-article/Next article.md

 }
 ```

-👉 **Update**: big thanks to Ivo Bastos Pereira from Portugal, for flagging an issue https://github.com/estebanmunchjones2019/academind-next.js-tech-blog/issues/1 on the demo app.
+👉 **Update**: big thanks to Ivo Pereira, for flagging an issue https://github.com/estebanmunchjones2019/academind-next.js-tech-blog/issues/1 on the demo app.
 You can follow him on https://github.com/hivvu.

 The changes implemented to solve that issue are the addition of a url param `?_embed` when calling the WordPress endpoints.
 This way, we get the `featuredMedia` image of each `post` embedded, and that avoids an extra call to `/media` endpoint to get that image.